dp-ua/TelegramBotBase/README.md

 - implement command botConnect.
 Register selected bot in TelegramAPI
 - When receiving update only logged the event is not taking any action.

+##Part2 Handlers
+- add special class for Command
+- add Parser for Command
+- add Handlers for Command